shuhanxu93/project_mtls/README.md

 window size 23
 ![win23.png](/figures/win23.png)

-- managed to get my contour plot after 2 days of non stop data crunching
-- confirm my previous suspicion that longer window may not provide more information
-- optimum accuracy score for balanced and non-balanced class-weights is similar
-- perform f1 score and confusion matrix analysis to see which one is the better predictor
+What I see from these figures is that as window size increases from 11 to 17, the highest accuracy score increases.
+However, if the window size contines to increase to 23, the highest accuracy score decreases.
+This may due to fact that larger window size also adds more noise to the input, making the prediction less accurate.
+This highest accuracy scores for balanced and non-balanced class-weights are similar.
+I might need to use confusion matrix and f1 score to see which one is the better predictor.

 #### Train PSSM fm using gridsearch
--default rbf kernel svc give ~4% higher accuracy compared to primary sequence predictor
+I have tested the PSSM parser I wrote on Sunday.
+Using the default rbf kernel parameters give me ~4% higher accuracy compared to the primary sequence predictor.
+I will run grid search over the next few days to find the optimum parameters.

 ### 20180311